• “Pro Panel” guest at Writers’ Community of Durham Region’s December Round Table, Whitby.

 Ajax, Apr 30, Ontario Writers’ Conference Festival of Authors, reading

-• Featured in St. Marys Journal Argus (in print) and other Metroland papers online.
-(Oct 8)
+• Featured in St. Marys Journal Argus (October 8th print edition) and other Metroland papers online.

 • “12 or 20 questions”, an interview with rob mclennan on his blog.

-• New book review of This Being in Northumberland Today.
+• Review of This Being appears in Northumberland Today.
 (June 20)

 • This Being listed on 49th Shelf’s “On Our Radar: The Summer Edition“.